google/ExoPlayer/docs/listening-to-player-events.md

 with `onMediaItemTransition`, but only act once all state changes can be used together in `onEvents`.

-## SimpleExoPlayer listeners ##
+## Using AnalyticsListener ##

-When using `SimpleExoPlayer`, an additional listener can be registered with the player.

-* `addAnalyticsListener`: Listen to detailed events that may be useful for analytics and logging purposes.
+When using `SimpleExoPlayer`, an `AnalyticsListener` can be registered with the player by calling `addAnalyticsListener`. `AnalyticsListener` implementations are able to listen to detailed events that may be useful for analytics and logging purposes.
 Please refer to the [analytics page][] for more details.

-ExoPlayer's UI components, such as `StyledPlayerView`, will register themselves as listeners to events that they are interested in.
-Hence manual registration using the methods above is only useful for applications that implement their own player UI, or need to listen to events for some other purpose.

 ### Using EventLogger ###